 Community well-being centers around how you feel about your place in the community.
 It examines the questions: “Do I feel that I belong here?”
 “Do I feel safe?”
 “Am I engaged on campus?”

 Community health is addressed through our Residential Community program.
 Basic housing issues are answered here.
 And the Residential Community program focuses on the cultivation of community in residence halls, with leadership development, civic engagement, creative problem solving and the embrace of diversity as core values.

+Financial well-being fosters good financial management, with a goal of reducing stress and increasing economic security.
 There are many resources for financial health at Denison.
 They include:

 - The Financial Wellness Counselor promotes students’ financial well-being through one-on-one meetings, student programs, and related content.

 - Red Thread Grants are small grants that help make opportunities available for students that wouldn’t otherwise be possible a reality and alleviate some of students’ financial stress, allowing them to focus on academic success.
 Information about other small grants is available on MyDenison under Campus Resources> Financial Aid: Grants and Funding.

 Intellectual well-being supports you as you learn new skills and aptitudes, engage in stimulating ideas, respond creatively to new ideas, and contribute new thoughts to ongoing debates.
 It is about healthy academic habits and being open to new ideas, thinking critically and seeking out new challenges.
 Much of your intellectual health well-being is centered in the classroom, but other supportive resources include:

 Please call 740-587-6200 and press #1 to schedule an appointment with a member of our medical or behavioral staff